albertnica/Auto-Sync-Lyrics/README.md

 * If an LRC file is present inside `songs`, it is treated as **authoritative**: moved into `lyrics` and copied into `.lyrics_db`, overwriting prior DB entries.
 * Fetches lyrics from Genius (if configured) and writes raw lyrics only to `.logs` (not to `songs`).
 * Avoids interpolating across long silences and applies robust clustering to ignore repeated chorus lines as anchors.
-* Produces human-readable logs for each model and a `.logs/no_anchors.txt` file listing problematic tracks.
+* Produces human-readable logs for each model and a `.logs/.anchors.txt` file listing useful info.

 ---